DIY RV Dewinterizing

-As the classic meme states, one does not simply…pour their sanitizing solution in the holding tank without making sure all valves are closed.
-Provided your fresh water tank is empty or close to, you should make sure all valves are closed both on the fresh water holding tank (should yours have a valve) and low point drains.
-If you have water in your holding tank, you should drain it as to not throw off the concentration level of your sanitizing solution.
+As the classic meme states, one does not simply...pour their sanitizing solution in the holding tank without making sure all valves are closed.
+Provided your freshwater tank is empty or close to, you should make sure all valves are closed both on the freshwater holding tank (should yours have a valve) and low point drains.
+If you have water in your holding tank, you should dump it as not to throw off the concentration level of your sanitizing solution.

 Fill Your Freshwater Tank

 And so it begins!
+You are on the home stretch of RV de-winterizing!
 Using your funnel, pour your bleach solution into your holding tank, and then using potable water, fill your holding tank.
-It is important to fill your holding tank so the entire tank gets sanitized.
-Some folks prefer to fill it half way and then drive it around the block a few times.
+It is vital to fill your holding tank, so the entire tank gets sanitized.
+Some folks prefer to fill it halfway and then drive it around the block a few times.
 We like to fill it and let it sit full.

 Sanitize Water Lines

 Now that your holding tank is full and ready to go, it is time to run your solution through all of your water lines.
 To do this, turn on your onboard water pump to pressurize the system and then go to your first faucet.
 Turn on the cold water and let it run until you can smell bleach.
 Turn off the cold water and turn on the hot water until you once again smell bleach.
 The hot water may take a minute as it is filling the water heater.
 Also, you don't need your water heater turned on for any of these steps.